dariosky/tam/README.md

 Some of its features:

-*	Scoring functions to distibute rides actoss all drivers
+*	Scoring functions to distibute rides across all drivers
 *	List of clients, places, routes
 *	Invoices generation and editing
 *	Backups and archiviation